ClickHouse/ClickHouse/docs/en/roadmap.md

 ## Q4 2019

-- JOIN execution improvements:
-    - Distributed join not limited by memory
+- JOIN not limited by available memory
 - Resource pools for more precise distribution of cluster capacity between users
 - Fine-grained authorization
 - Integration with external authentication services